Designs by students of the Faculty of Design Arts of the Bydgoszcz University of Science and Technology and guests

 At a time when the authorities of many European and global urban centres are rediscovering the potential that the rivers and canals flowing through the city offer in terms of tourism, a fresh perspective on the problem is needed, which young design students can provide.
 The exhibition presents works by students from two universities: the Bydgoszcz University of Science and Technology - Faculty of Design Arts, and the Academy of Fine Arts in Gdańsk - Faculty of Design.
 The works show the unlimited possibilities of adaptation and revitalization of waterfronts and various vessel designs.
 A relevant factor in the new development is the aspect of the city's historical and social identity.

+What is to be seen at the exhibition?
 The exhibition of projects is also accompanied by artistic works: graphics and paintings, as well as an installation with structures woven with natural materials.

 The exhibition also includes an annexe - an individual presentation of the project of adapting a barge to serve as a discussion forum for the inhabitants of Bydgoszcz - by Agnieszka Mierzwa, PhD and the design of a small electric vessel and micro marinas designed for the Elbląg Canal by Julia Wleklińska, PhD - lecturers of Interior Design at the Bydgoszcz University of Science and Technology.